 How You Can Help a Female Hummingbird

 Want to lend female hummingbirds a hand?
 Try these tips:

 - Keep your sugar-water feeder full.
 If it’s empty, the birds will look for food somewhere else.

 - Offer more than one feeder.
 Yes, hummingbirds can get protective over feeders in summer.
-Help defeat a bully male hummingbird by hanging feeders in a couple of locations.
+Help defeat a territorial male hummingbird by hanging feeders in a couple of locations.

 - Keep your feeders clean.
 You should change the water every few days and clean your feeder once a week to keep it as free of bugs and grime as possible.

 - Plant nectar-rich flowers.
-Females can use every nectar source they can get.
+Female hummingbirds can use every nectar source they can get.